aemannlinmccornack/aemannlinmccornack.github.io/_pages/about.md

 ***The Politics of Ruling Alone: Discursive Repertoires and the Contestations of Sole Rulership in Early China and Classical Greece***

 <details><summary>Abstract</summary>

-My dissertation and first book project, The Politics of Ruling Alone, studies the classical origins of autocracy from a comparative perspective, spotlighting two sets of discourse repertoires from fourth- and third- century BCE legalist political thought in early China and fourth-century BCE monarchical political thought in classical Greece.
-I read these traditions together through the analytic of "sole rulership" (Alleinherrschaft), in doing so, thematizing a singularity-relationality dilemma undergirding the political theory of ruling alone.
+My dissertation and first book project, *The Politics of Ruling Alone*, studies the classical origins of autocracy from a comparative perspective, spotlighting two sets of discourse repertoires from fourth- and third- century BCE legalist political thought in early China and fourth-century BCE monarchical political thought in classical Greece.
+I read these traditions together through the analytic of "sole rulership" (*Alleinherrschaft*), in doing so, thematizing a singularity-relationality dilemma undergirding the political theory of ruling alone.
 The project follows a two-step itinerary.
 In the first, it traces the discursive repertoires of sole rulership in fourth century Greece.
-It expands upon the interplay between the relationality thesis and singularity thesis of sole rulership through textual analyses of Xenophon’s Hiero, Plato’s Republic, Isocrates’ Cyprian orations, and the Aristotelian corpus including the Politics and Oeconomica.
-In the second, it turns to early China for another articulation of the relationality-singularity interplay, focusing on rule of law and bureaucratic control at the court of fourth- and third-century BCE Qin through readings of the Xunzi, the Book of Lord Shang, political fragments of early legalist texts, and the Han Feizi.
+It expands upon the interplay between the relationality thesis and singularity thesis of sole rulership through textual analyses of Xenophon’s *Hiero*, Plato’s *Republic*, Isocrates’ Cyprian orations, and the Aristotelian corpus including the *Politics* and the pseudo-Aristotelian treatise *Oeconomica*.
+In the second, it turns to early China for another articulation of the relationality-singularity interplay, focusing on rule of law and bureaucratic control at the court of fourth- and third-century BCE Qin through readings of the *Xunzi*, *the Book of Lord Shang*, political fragments of early legalist texts such as the *Shenzi*, and the *Han Feizi*.

 My comparative methodology draws on three disciplinary registers: political theory, comparative politics.
 In doing so, it hopes to reintegrate two exceptionally influential strands of ancient political discourse into the broader canon of political theory, thereby reconstructing a more integrated curriculum for the political theory of one-person rule.
 Though I deploy neither “autocracy” nor “authoritarianism” as technical terms in characterizing one-person rule in comparative antiquity, this dissertation contributes to the recent scholarship of making sense of the historicity of autocracy by tracing its diverse intellectual heritage and texts before the second half of the twentieth century.
 Placing early Chinese and Greek reflections on sole rule within a shared conceptual frame reveals that thinkers separated by language, geography, and idiom converged on the same underlying problem, that is, how to rule alone without ruling alone, and diverged instructively in how they proposed to solve it.

 </details>